Antilla Bay · Holguin Province · Eastern Cuba

 Greenfield Potential

 No legacy systems to retrofit.
-A new development at Antilla Bay can deploy port automation, smart terminal technology, and digital customs infrastructure from day one — leapfrogging established competitors like the Colón Free Trade Zone and Jebel Ali Free Zone with next-generation Cuba infrastructure.
+A new development at Antilla Bay can deploy port automation smart terminal technology and digital customs infrastructure from day one — leapfrogging established competitors like the Colon Free Trade Zone and Jebel Ali Free Zone with next-generation Cuba infrastructure.

 Zero Modern Ports in Eastern Cuba